Rob Kardashian And Blac Chyna: Could New Mansion Bring Reconciliation?

 — Fashion & Style (@fashion_x_style) January 11, 2017

-According to TMZ one of the main selling points of the house for Rob is that it’s close to where Blac Chyna and his new baby, Dream, live.
+According to TMZ, one of the main selling points of the house for Rob is that it’s close to where Blac Chyna and his new baby, Dream, live.

 Rob currently lives in one of Kylie Jenner’s mansions and is also selling the house in the Oaks neighborhood that his mother bought for him.
-That house is on the family compound and was 4,256 sq ft with 4 bedrooms.
+That house is on the family compound and was 4,256 square feet with four bedrooms.
 It reportedly cost Kris Jenner $2.285 million.
 According to InStyle, the asking price on Rob’s former home is $2.675 million

 All of this interest in property has got people wondering if there’s a reconciliation on the horizon for Blac Chyna and Rob Kardashian.